-All shares of Class A Stock authorized under the EIP, the ESP and the OIP have been approved by the Class B Stockholders.
-Descriptions of the 2006 Equity Incentive Plan, the Employee Share Plan and the 2014
+All shares of Class A Stock authorized under the OIP have been approved by the Class B Stockholders.
+A description of the 2014 Incentive Plan appear in note 15 of our consolidated financial statements for the year

-Based solely on Schedule 13G filed with the SEC on February 13, 2018 by Hotchkis & Wiley Capital Management, LLC.
-The address of their business office is 725 South Figueroa St., 39th Floor, Los Angeles, CA 90017.
+(1) Based solely on Schedule 13G filed with the SEC on February 8, 2019 by BlackRock Inc. The address of their business office is 55 East 52nd Street, New York, New York 10055.

-(2) With respect to the Class A Stock, A.G.
-Lowenthal holds 48,935 shares directly and is also the sole general partner of Phase II Financial L.P., a New York limited partnership, which is the record holder of 3,129,897 shares of Class A Stock.
-Mr. Lowenthal holds 14,129 shares of Class A Stock through the Oppenheimer 401(k) Plan.
-With respect to the Class B Stock, Phase II Financial Inc., a Delaware corporation wholly-owned by Mr. Lowenthal ("Phase II"), is the holder of record of all such shares.
-In the event of Mr. Lowenthal's death or incapacity, control of Phase II would pass to Mr. Lowenthal's spouse.
+(2) With respect to the Class A Stock, Mr. A.G.
+Lowenthal holds 48,919 shares directly and is also the sole general partner of Phase II Financial L.P., a New York limited partnership, which is the record holder of 3,115,768 shares of Class A Stock.
+Mr. A.G.
+Lowenthal holds 14,284 shares of Class A Stock through the Oppenheimer 401(k) Plan.
+With respect to the Class B Stock, Phase II Financial Inc., a Delaware corporation wholly-owned by Mr. A.G.
+Lowenthal ("Phase II"), is the holder of record of all such shares.
+In the event of Mr. A.G.
+Lowenthal's death or incapacity, control of Phase II would pass to Mr. A.G.
+Lowenthal's spouse.